Aromatherapy & Essential Oil Use For Animals"

 While better known for its anti bacterial properties it is a great natural pest deterrent as well.

-Deters fleas and especially tick.
+Deters fleas but it especially works well to deter ticks.
 According to Ohio State University.
-Lemongrass oil contains a pleasing citrus scent that is useful in controlling oily scalps and skin conditions, making it suitable for use on dogs with skin conditions in lotion, spray, soap and shampoo formulas.
+Lemongrass oil contains a pleasing citrus scent that is useful in controlling oily scalps and skin conditions, making it suitable for use on dogs with skin conditions.

 Please use ONLY therapeutic grade essential oils .
 I only recommend and personally use Young Living Essential oils and products as the are pure and safe enough to be taken internally - I don't know of any other essential oils that are as pure.